Skip to main content

 • Evidence rating: SUGGESTIVE

-• Basis: The Urantia Book directly documents the Salem missionary penetration of Europe at 93:7.2 and the specifically-difficult preservation of monotheistic content across primitive-tribal cultures at 93:7.3-4.
-The Slavic preservation of Rod and Svarog as marginalized creator-deities behind the active warrior-pantheon fits the Salem-seeding-then-overlay pattern.
-The specific partial-survival pattern is consistent across Indo-European religious histories, supporting the shared-substrate interpretation.
+• Basis: The Urantia Book directly documents the Salem missionary penetration of Europe at 93:7.2, and the difficulty of preserving monotheistic content across primitive tribal cultures at 93:7.3-4.
+The Slavic preservation of Rod and Svarog as marginalized creators behind an active warrior pantheon fits the seeding-and-overlay pattern.
+The same partial-survival shape recurs across Indo-European religious histories, which supports the shared-substrate reading.

 Related Decoder Articles